| November 27, 2004

 when we visited in 2003.
 It actually feels they are having an

-that this 6-month journey will be financially more expensive than
+realize that this 6-month journey will be financially more expensive

 we had planned, more truck rentals, no free place to stay in Managua